aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/exoteric/modern/eikhah-for-the-earth-sorrow-hope-and-action-from-the-shalom-center.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
 <strong>CHANT</strong>
-Verse from Isaiah 51:3, from one of the Haftarot of Consolation after Tisha b'Av.
+Verse from Isaiah 51:3, from one of the Haftarot of Consolation after Tishah b'Av.
 </div></td></tr>